What is a Solenoid?

 Example

-A solenoid coil with a resistance of 10 ohms at 25 °C will have its resistance increase to approximately 13.9 ohms at 125 °C. This 39% increase in resistance over a 100 °C rise in temperature illustrates the significant impact that temperature can have on coil resistance.
+A solenoid coil with a resistance of 10 ohms at 25 °C will increase to approximately 13.9 ohms at 125 °C. This 39% increase in resistance over a 100 °C rise in temperature illustrates the significant impact that temperature can have on coil resistance.

 Practical applications

-In practical applications, it is essential to consider the thermal environment and duty cycle of the solenoid.
+In practical applications, the solenoid's thermal environment and duty cycle must be considered.
 Continuous duty applications, where the solenoid is energized for extended periods, can lead to significant temperature rises and increased resistance.
-Intermittent duty applications, with specified on and off times, allow the solenoid to cool down between cycles, mitigating the temperature rise and its effects on resistance.
+Solenoid valves can be rated for 100% duty cycle for applications that operate for extended periods but still these cannot be operated indefinitely.
+Intermittent duty applications with specified on and off times allow the solenoid to cool down between cycles, mitigating the increase in temperature and its effects on resistance.

 High-temperature solenoids